BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 The number of significant nodes to be displayed in the generated graph of results.
 The parameter has a visualization purpose only and has no impact on the results of the analysis.

 #### FDR threshold
-Anatomical terms with a FDR higher than this threshold will not be considered as significant.
+Anatomical terms with an FDR higher than this threshold will not be considered as significant.

 #### p-value threshold
 Anatomical terms with a p-value higher than this threshold will not be considered as significant.